FortisBC is offering up to $1,000 when replacing your old gas furnace with an eligible high-efficiency ENERGY STAR® model.

 - Carefully read the Program Requirements and Additional Terms and Conditions to confirm your eligibility.

 - Purchase an eligible natural gas furnace and have it installed by a licensed gas contractor.
-Optional: Purchase and install and eligible connected thermostat.
+Optional: Purchase and install an eligible connected thermostat.

-- Once your upgrades are installed, complete the customer section of the application in full and have your contractor complete their part, as well as the furnace commissioning sheet, if applicable.
-You must also include a photo of the new two-pipe direct vent system installed in your home and a copy of your invoice showing details of all work performed, purchase date, make and model number and installation permit number.
+- Once your upgrades are installed, complete the online application form, and include a copy of your invoice showing details of all work performed, purchase date, make and model number and installation permit number.
+A FortisBC account is required.

 - Application must be emailed or postmarked within 6 months of the invoice date of your natural gas furnace or boiler installation.